 - 1. When involved in patient care, hair must be neatly combed.
 Hair color should be a natural color (fad colors such as blue, green, purple, etc. are not acceptable).
 Long hair must be pulled away from the face and should not interfere with patient care.
-Beards and moustaches should be neatly trimmed and should not interfere with patient care. - 2.
+Beards and moustaches should be neatly trimmed and should not interfere with patient care.
+Eyelashes should be neatly groomed and should be a natural length, thickness, and color. - 2.
 When involved in patient care, cosmetics should be used with moderation.
 Perfumes and body fragrances should not be worn; many clinical facilities are fragrance free. - 3.
-When involved in patient care, jewelry should be kept to a minimum without visible body piercing (e.g., nose, cheek, tongue, eyebrow, lip, etc.) other than a single small earring such as a stud in the ear lobes. - 4.
-When involved in patient care, fingernails must be well groomed, clean, and trimmed with no artificial fingernails or any type of nail extenders.
+When involved in patient care, jewelry should be kept to a minimum without visible body piercing (e.g., nose, cheek, tongue, eyebrow, lip, etc.) other than a single small earring in the ear lobes. - 4.
+When involved in patient care, fingernails must be well groomed, clean and trimmed with no artificial fingernails or any type of nail extenders.
 Natural nail tips should be no longer than 1⁄4 inch.
-If nail polish is worn, polish color must be clear or neutral. - 5.
+If nail polish is worn, polish color must be clear or neutral and free of nail art.
+Nail ornaments (i.e. rhinestones, diamonds, etc.) are not to be worn. - 5.
 Some clinical sites may have stricter regulations and students must adhere to those regulations (i.e. tattoos).